Network MIDI driver for Windows 7 up to Windows 10, 32 and 64 bit. Compatible to the network MIDI included in Apple OS-X and iOS

 The driver has been developed over a pretty long timeframe and is updated quite regularly to even further improve the experience for the user.
 If you are interested in some background about the development, take a look at the rtpMIDI-history.

-There is even a hardware-device compatible to this driver – the Kiss-Box.
-With this device, you can connect standard-MIDI-based hardware like synthesizers or controllers to a Windows PC just using the network cable as well.
+There is even hardware compatible to this driver like the Kiss-Box and a multitude of iConnectivity interfaces.
+With those devices, you can connect standard-MIDI-based hardware like synthesizers or controllers to a Windows PC just using the network cable as well.

 For all those people interested in creating music-applications for Android, you might take a look at the nmj-project.
 The guys over there have created a java-library which also implements RTP-MIDI compatible to Apple & rtpMIDI.